mylenaverspeelt/Chat-aluracord/README.md

 # Chat - Aluracord

-It's a login screen and a text chat, developed with NextJS and skynexUI for at Alura's React Immersion (2022)
+It's a login screen and a text chat, developed with NextJS and skynexUI at Alura's React Immersion (2022)

 <img src="./read-me-img-1.png" />
 <img src="./read-me-img-2.png" />